RIE KIJIMA Chief Executive Officer

-She worked at The World Bank Middle East and North Africa Bureau and East Asia Bureau with an emphasis on education policies such as girls education in Laos, Morocco, Tunisia, Vietnam etc., primary education for the poor and minority, to higher education, teacher training etc. Rie also interned at JICA Tunisia office as an education consultant for NGOs in Boston.
-She was trained at Stanford Design School and Nueva Design Institute, focusing on design thinking.
+She worked at World Bank’s Middle East and North Africa Bureau and East Asia Bureau with an emphasis on education policies such as girls education in Laos, Morocco, Tunisia, Vietnam etc., primary education for the poor and minority, to higher education, teacher training etc. Rie also interned at JICA Tunisia office as an education consultant for NGOs in Boston.
+Trained at Stanford d.school and Nueva Design Institute, focusing on design thinking.
 In 2015, Rie joined USJLP (US-Japan Leadership Program) 2015/16 Mission.
 Graduated International Christian University Faculty of Liberal Arts Humanities Scientists, and Stanford University School of Education Doctoral Degree (International Comparative Education).
-Currently a lecturer at Stanford University School of Education.
+Served as a lecturer at Stanford University School of Education and Interim Director of International and Comparative Education (2016-17).
 Specialized fields are development education, assessment evaluation, international comparison test, educational psychology.
 Rie is raising two daughters in elementary school and kindergarten.

 EMAIL : email@example.com